-The Gundestrup cauldron is a magnificent silver bowl, 42 cm. high and 69 cm. diameter, composed of thirteen finely embossed panels: five inner rectangular, seven outer square and a circular one as bottom (picture above on the left).
-Although it was discovered in a peat bog in the danish Jutland, it has been thought to be manufactured by cimmerian people between the second and first century b.c.
-Cimmerians used to settle mainly in the region of low Danube, but they were known to be spread from Himmerland, where the cauldron was found, to Pontic-Caspian steppes where sometimes they clashed with scythian people.
-Similar ritual cauldrons were altogether discovered into scythian and pazyryk burials, called Kurgan, scattered in a huge area comprising Southern Russia, Ukraine, southern Siberia, Central Asia and Mongolia.
+We know that it was discovered in a peat bog in the danish Jutland; it has been thought to be manufactured by Cimmerian people between the second and first-century b.c.
+Cimmerians used to settle mainly in the region of the low Danube, but they were known to be spread from Himmerland, where the cauldron was found, to Pontic-Caspian steppes, where sometimes they clashed with Scythian people.
+Similar ritual cauldrons were discovered in Scythian and Pazyryk burials, called Kurgan, scattered in a vast area comprising Southern Russia, Ukraine, southern Siberia, Central Asia, and Mongolia.

 The very symbolism of the cauldron is scarcely used in Greek mythology and the less sophisticated Roman one; in fact, other analogies replace it.
 In contrast, the Celtics were not afraid to adopt all the profound and raw meaning of immolation.

 The Gundestrup cauldron looks like a magnificent silver bowl, 42 cm. high and 69 cm. diameter, composed of thirteen finely embossed panels: five inner rectangular, seven outer square, and a circular one at the bottom.
 Although the beauty does not tell us, it is more than a large sacrifice bowl, whose primary practical use was probably to gather the blood from a bull’s slaying, as we can see from the circular panel bottom, which designates bull immolation.
 The bull was not a random victim but a symbol of the union between sky and earth.